thenerdery/dot-net-standards/README.md

 * If it's a MUST: validate the exception with a PSE.
 If multiple parties feel there's a good reason for an exception, document it in the README.md.

-When documenting an exception to the standards keep in mind that the README.md of a project is a client deliverable and that the audience may not have knowlege of what our standards are.
+When documenting an exception to the standards keep in mind that the README.md of a project is a client deliverable and that the audience may not have knowledge of what our standards are.
 Because of that it may be a good idea document the choices that were made without calling out what choices were decided against.